roy2220/httpreplay/README.md

 # HTTP Replay Tool

-This is a Go-based command-line tool for replaying HTTP requests from a tap file, with configurable QPS (queries per second) and concurrency limits.
+This is a Go-based command-line tool for replaying HTTP requests from a tape file, with configurable QPS (queries per second) and concurrency limits.
 It processes HTTP requests, logs successes and failures, and saves failed requests to a separate file for further analysis.

 ## Features
-- Reads HTTP requests from a specified tap file.
+- Reads HTTP requests from a specified tape file.
-- **Tracks and saves the position in the tap file for resuming.**
+- **Tracks and saves the position in the tape file for resuming.**
 - Logs failed requests to a `.httpreplay-failure` file.
 - Supports rate limiting (QPS) and concurrency control.
 - Configurable HTTP request timeout.